-Mathematical Background for Biostatistics, Data Management and Statistical Computing, Probability and Distribution Theory, Principles of Statistical Inference, Linear Models
+Mathematical Foundations for Biostatistics, Data Management and Statistical Computing, Principles of Statistical Inference, Regression Modeling for Biostatistics 1

 8-12 hours total study time per week

 Semester 2 in year of delivery.

 Assignments 60%: three written assignments, each worth 20% and a final assignment (at-home) written examination 40%.

 Handbook of Statistical Genomics (Eds: Balding, Marioni and Moltke, 4th ed, Wiley 2019).
 This is an expensive reference that few will be able to buy, but online access should be available through your university library; if not, arrangements will be made.

 “R” (freeware – coordinator will give instructions on how to download)

 Statistical genomics is the application of statistical methods to understand genomes, their structure, function and history, in many different scientific contexts, including understanding biological mechanisms in health and disease.
 Statistical genomics is characterised by large datasets, high-dimensional regression models, stochastic processes, and computationally-intensive statistical methods.
 We will use the statistical package R to perform regression-based analyses of genetic data.

 Course notes, assignment material and interaction facilities available online We will also use some of the 18 online lectures on Statistical Genetics offered by Henry Stewart Talks, available at https://hstalks.com/playlist/963/statistical-genetics/.
 Access details will be provided.